rust-lang/reference/src/inline-assembly.md

 ## Behaviour of an asm block [dynamic.asm.evaluation]

 r[dynamic.asm.evaluation.general]
-Each evaluation of an assembly block shall perform an operation that correpsonds to the result of a valid sequence of operations on the Minirust Abstract Machine.
+Each evaluation of an asm block (invocation of [`core::arch::asm!`]) shall perform an operation that correpsonds to the result of a valid sequence of operations on the Minirust Abstract Machine.

 >[!NOTE]
-> The operation the assembly block performs may differ between evaluations of the same assembly block.
+> The operation the asm block performs may differ between evaluations of the same asm block.

 >[!TARGET-SPECIFIC]
-> The correspondance between the operation performed by the assembly block is target-dependant and implementation-dependant, subject to the rules set in [dynamic.asm.operands].
+> The correspondance between the operation performed by the asm block is target-dependant and implementation-dependant, subject to the rules set in [dynamic.asm.operands].

 r[dynamic.asm.evaluation.constraints]
-Certain constraints may be placed on the asm block, by default or
+Certain constraints may be placed on the asm block, and on the requirements of the correspondance, by default or by an option explicitly specified on the asm block.
+The behaviour is undefined if any such constraint is violated.

+r[dynamic.asm.evaluation.unwind]
+The behaviour is undefined if an inline assembly block exits by unwinding from a panic or a foreign exception.

+r[dynamic.asm.evaluation.prefix-instr]
+The behaviour is undefined if the inline assembly block ends by evaluating an instruction considered a prefix instruction on the target.
+Such errors may be diagnosed when statically detected.

+>[!TARGET-SPECIFIC]
+> On x86 and x86-64, the `lock`, `repnz`, `rep`, `repz`, as well as GNU AS specific address-size, data-size, and explicit rex, vex, and evex prefixes.
+> It is assembler- and implementation-dependent whether or not use of these prefixes before the end of the asm string is diagnosed.

+r[dynamic.asm.evaluation.register-value]
+The behaviour is undefined upon exiting an asm block unless the stack pointer register and each operand-usable register not mentioned by an `out` , `lateout`, `inout`, or `inlateout` operand has the value the register held upon entry to the asm block.

+>[!TARGET-SPECIFIC]
+> In addition to operand-usable registers, certain other registers on a target may require being preserved, or have specific rules regarding the value at exit.
+> On x86 and x86-64 targets:
+> * The Direction flag (`flags.DF`) is clear upon entry and must be clear upon exit
+> * The x87 Stack (that is the `TOP` field of the floating-point status word, and each bit in the floating-point tag word) must be preserved and restored upon exit.
+If all x87 `st` registers are marked as clobbered, the stack is guaranteed to be empty on entry to the asm block (that is, `TOP` is set to `0x7` and the `ftw` is set to `0xFFFF`).

 ## Options [dynamic.asm.options]